Geriatric Medicine

 The House Call Program is designed to provide medical care to older adults, who for reasons of chronic disease, mobility impairment, or inclement weather cannot travel to the Wright Center.
 This is a highly regarded clinical and teaching program beloved by medical students and other trainees.

-Hospital Based Services: The division runs two inpatient services related to aging.
-The Geriatric Consultation Service provides inpatient consultationsto other doctors in the hospital for their older adults who are hospitalized and have special needs.
-For patients admitted under our own care, we run an inpatient program called the ACE Unit (Acute Care of the Elderly).
-On this floor, 10 North, we have a higher staffing level of nurses and more “home like” amenities”.
-Medical residents also have a required rotation through this floor which also introduces them to geriatrics.
+Hospital Based Services: The Division runs two inpatient services related to aging.
+The Geriatric Consultation Service provides inpatient consultations to other doctors in the hospital for their older adults who are hospitalized and have special needs.
+For patients admitted under their own care, the Division runs an inpatient program called the ACE Unit (Acute Care of the Elderly).
+On this floor, 10 North, there is a higher staffing level of nurses and more “home-like” amenities.
+Medical residents also have a required rotation through this floor which introduces them to geriatrics.

-The Palliative Care Consultation Service was developed in the fall of 2005 to provide supportive care for adult inpatients in the areas of pain and symptom management and medical treatment at the end of life at the New York-Presbyterian Hospital-Weill Cornell Medical College campus.
+The Palliative Care Consultation Service was developed in the fall of 2005 to provide supportive care for adult inpatients in the areas of pain, symptom management and medical treatment at the end of life at the New York-Presbyterian Hospital-Weill Cornell Medical College campus.
 The Palliative Care Consult Service consists of an attending physician, nurse practitioner and social worker.
-Our palliative care team can be called to any service (e.g. GYN, Surgery, Oncology, the ICU) for patients who are suffering.
-Of note, the palliative care service cares for people of all ages (except for children).
+Our palliative care team can be called to any service (e.g. GYN, Surgery, Oncology, the ICU) for adult patients who are suffering.
+Of note, the palliative care service cares for adults of all ages.

 Amsterdam House is the Division’s teaching nursing home and adult day care center.
 It is located on 112th street and Amsterdam Avenue.
 It is the site of many training and research activities within the division.
 The Hospital for Special Surgery provides outstanding rehabilitation services there.